Aerosol Carbon Filters

 A properly working filter is key to the aerosol can disposal system.
 By making sure your Can-Emitor is equipped with the Standard Carbon Filter and the ColorMatic Filter you will be optimizing the potential of the recycling system.

-Each of these filters (the Standard Carbon – Part No. 2001, the ColorMatic – Part No. 2009, the California Approved Positive Shut-off Filter - Part No. 28228) has a structure consisting of two components.
+Each of these filters (the Standard Carbon – Part No. 2001, the ColorMatic – Part No. 2009, Filter with Check Valve - Part No. 28228) has a structure consisting of two components.
 The bottom part contains the coalescing equipment.
 This does the job of collecting the microscopic airborne liquids from the gas, combining them into droplets which then amass in the filter chamber.
 The upper part contains the activated carbon absorbs the hydrocarbons from the aerosol and eliminates the odor from the gas that passes through the bottom coalescing portion.

-The difference between The California Approved Positive Shut-off Filter and the ColorMatic filter is that the California Approved Filter has a 4" diameter steel spring that prevents venting when product is not in use and is SB1158 California compliant.
+The difference between The Check Valve Filter and the ColorMatic filter is that the Check Valve has a 4" diameter steel spring that triggers the check valve when needed.

 The feature that differentiates the two is how you track when the filter needs to be recycled.
 With the Standard Carbon, the number of aerosol cans being disposed of needs to be counted.
 Once you’ve reached the limit it’s time to order a new filter at American Gas Products (714-235-6007).
 If you order the ColorMatic Filter, no counting is needed.
 Just wait for the magenta carbon element to change to black.
 When this happens it’s time to replace your disposal unit filter.